Discrete and continuous symmetries in monotone Floer theory: The main family of examples

-\begin{qn} In the prime power case of \cref{corSrWideCharp} each of the wide relative spin structures is invariant under the action of $S_N$, so there is an induced action on the ring $HF^*(L^\flat, L^\flat; R)$.
-When $R$ is a field of characteristic $p$ (the prime of which $N$ is a power), we obtain a $2^{N-2}$-dimensional representation of $S_N$ over $R$; what is this representation?
+\begin{qn} In case \ref{primeitm1} each of the wide relative spin structures is invariant under the action of $S_N$, so there is an induced action on the ring $HF^*(L^\flat, L^\flat; \Lambda_R)$.
+Setting $T=1$ we obtain a $2^{N-2}$-dimensional representation of $S_N$ over $R$.
+What is this representation?
 From the spectral sequence we see that it carries a filtration such that the associated graded representation is trivial, but since the characteristic of our field divides the order of the group the representation need not be semisimple.

 When $N$ is twice a prime power each wide relative spin structure is no longer invariant under the whole of $S_N$.
-Instead its stabiliser is a subgroup $S_{N/2} \times S_{N/2}$, and again it is natural to wonder whether the corresponding representation on Floer cohomology is trivial. \end{qn}
+Instead its stabiliser is a subgroup $S_{N/2} \times S_{N/2}$, and similarly one can ask whether the corresponding representation on Floer cohomology is trivial. \end{qn}

-\begin{cor} For any $N \geq 3$, any complex number $\lambda$, and any permutation $\sigma \in S_N$, $L$ is wide over $\C$ when equipped with the standard spin structure and the $H_2^D$ local system which maps $A_j$ to $e^{2 \pi i (\lambda + \sigma(j)/N)}$.
-In particular, $L$ is non-displaceable and supports a non-zero object in the monotone Fukaya category of $X$ deformed by any $B$-field representing a class of the form